Quramy/nirvana-js/README.md

 - `show` : Whether to desplay browser windows.
 - `custom-context-file`: HTML context file path.
 - `concurrency` : How many windows Nirvana launches in parallel.
 Default `4`.
-- `no-capture-console` : Suppress to capture logging message in browser.
+- `noCaptureConsole` : Suppress to capture logging message in browser.
-- `no-timeout` : Suppress closing browser window via timeout.
+- `noTimeout` : Suppress closing browser window via timeout.

 ### Configuration File
 You can configure nirvana-js using a configuration JavaScript file.
 Executing `nirvana --init` the configuration file `nirvana.conf.js` is created.
 For example: